May 24, 2022

 Make your perks as concrete and revenue-oriented as possible.
 This includes, but isn’t limited to, qualified leads, guaranteed one-on-one meetings with attendees and access to attendee contact information.

-Similar to the range of ad placements you'd find on Youtube—from banner ads to 15-minute sponsored videos—you can also offer different sponsorship tiers for virtual events, adding progressively more features as the price increases.
-Tiering lets you secure more financial support without sacrificing too much creative control or programming space in your event.
+Similar to the range of ad placements you'd find on Youtube — from banner ads to 15-minute sponsored videos — you can also offer different sponsorship tiers for virtual events, adding progressively more features as the price increases.
+Besides increasing the number of sponsors, tiering also lets you secure more financial support for your event without sacrificing too much creative control or programming space.

 Sponsorships generally sell anywhere from $500 - $20,000.
-Within that range, you can offer any combination of the following: cross promotion via email or social media, giveaways, post-event blog posts on your platforms progressing up to unique experiential activations (as seen below) and speaking opportunities.
+Within that range, you can offer any combination of the following for each of your tiers: cross promotion via email or social media, giveaways, post-event blog posts on your platforms progressing up to unique experiential activations and/or speaking opportunities.

 The most visible benefit of event sponsorships is brand exposure.
 Through signage and ad placements, as well as photos and videos, brands establish a presence and reputation with their audiences through their visual real estate.